Marinduque: Morning splendor at Gaspar Island

 A little girl shell harvester

 In the middle of the island is a fishing community.
-There is no water and electricity on the island.
+There is no water or electricity on the island.
 Water is being fetched from the mainland and electricity is through gas.
-There is however some sheds, urinal facilities and a small store to buy provisions for island visitors.
+There are however some sheds, urinal facilities, and a small store to buy provisions for island visitors.

 Gaspar Fresh Catch